yaruview/mmc3260-f14-exercises/README.md

 https://vimeo.com/album/60951/video/73314711

+The first 12 minutes are redundant if you've watched the "Setup GitHub and Brackets" video, but conceptual repetition is great for learning.

 * 0:00 Setup a new GitHub repository for your project.
 * 2:30 Clone your project repository so you can edit files.
 * 3:30 You should have two folders that are Git repositories.